csgordon/rgref-agda/README.md

 Coq to Agda.
 The main goal of the port is to be able to more rapidly experiment with mutual definition of linked recursive data structures and predicates over those structures.

+Essentially only enough of RGref is implemented to play with LinkedList-style definitions and force obligations for guarantee satisfaction at writes.
+I may develop this port further, but the current usage model is to flesh out mutually-inductive mutually-indexing datatypes in this version, then transfer the code to Coq and the unpleasant encoding.

 The main advantages of an Agda port are:
 - Agda better supports definitions of recursive-by-reference data structures such as reference-based linked lists.
 This needs mutual inductive definitions where one type indexes the other.
 Agda